James Coleman Professor of Sociology & Social Policy

 Gasper, Joseph, Stefanie DeLuca and Angela Estacion.
 Forthcoming.
-“Switching High Schools: Reconsidering the Relationship between School Mobility and Dropout” American Educational Research Journal.
+“Switching High Schools_Reconsider Reconsidering the Relationship between School Mobility and Dropout.”
+American Educational Research Journal 49:487-519.

 Bozick, Robert and Stefanie DeLuca.
 2011.
 “Not Making the Transition to College: School, Work, and Opportunities in the Lives of American Youth.”
 Social Science Research 40: 1249-1262.

 Deil-Amen, Regina and Stefanie DeLuca.
 2010.
 "The Underserved Third: How Our Educational Structures Populate an Educational Underclass."
 Journal of Education for Students Placed at Risk 15:27-50